Link4real/CursedMod/README.md

  So credits go to him!

-*Infinite Fuel is NOT infinite!
+*Infinite Fuel might be infinite

- It will run out after around 1 hour!

-(the duration hits the integer limit of minecraft!)
+It might be or not idk